• Skip to primary navigation

 Tikal is an ancient Maya city deep in the rainforest of northern Guatemala.
-It was a thriving kingdom from 200 to 900 AD.
-Then abandoned completely most likely due to overpopulation and deforestation.
+It was a thriving kingdom from 200 to 900 AD and then abandoned completely, most likely due to overpopulation and deforestation.

 Visiting Tikal National Park is a must-do if you are traveling to Guatemala.
 Follow these tips for an amazing visit.